 With Pikes Peak overlooking the area, more than 40 balloonists converge on the Rocky Mountains for the annual Colorado Springs Labor Day Lift Off.
 Hosted over the Labor Day weekend, balloons launch each morning, setting sail along with the famous mountain range.

-With fun-filled balloon festivals around the country, you’ll have a wonderful time.
+You’ll have a wonderful time with fun-filled balloon festivals around the country.
 Explore attractions and watch balloons launch into the morning or light up the evening with glows!

 Learn about WORLD WAR II POW CAMPS IN THE MIDWEST